Abibubble/EPB/README.md

     * Added margin-top to certain pages on certain screen widths and orientations to correct the issue.
     * There was more of a bug with the landscape iPhone 6-8 specifically (but no other screen sizes), so I edited the media queries to suit this size specifically.

-Responsive design on the navigation bar resulted in many issues.
 5. The navigation bar didn't fill the viewport width, with all the navigation items being pushed to the left.
     * I'd created the navigation bar using Bootstrap's row and col grid system of classes.
     * I tried using just col classes, which didn't automatically fill the viewport width.